Lily Jan: Awards

-Select publications

 Personal and family life

 In 1967, Lily Jan traveled to Shitou, Taiwan for a hiking trip to celebrate her college graduation.
 This trip resulted in her meeting Yuh-Nung Jan and the beginning of their relationship.
 In 1971, they married with a simple ceremony in a Los Angeles courthouse followed by a celebration camping and hiking in Yosemite.

 The Jans had their first child together a daughter, Emily Huan-Ching Jan, on August 6, 1977.
-Lily was still involved in research leading up to her due date and went into early stages of labor in the midst of the group meeting of her postdoctorate lab.
-Just seven weeks later after celebrating the arrival of Emily, the Jans would move across the country to begin the next stages of their research careers at Harvard Medical School.

-Just a few years later, the Jans had established their independent research group at UCSF.
-In 1984, they were named Howard Hughes Medical Institute investigators.
-That same year on November 7, 1984 the Jans welcomed their second child, a son named Max Huang-Wen Jan after the Jans’ shared Ph.D. advisor, Max Delbrück.
+On November 7, 1984, their son Max Huang-Wen Jan was born and was named after Max Delbrück.

 The Jans have shared that before their children went to college they rarely attended scientific meetings together such that there was always one parent at home with their children.
 Outside of the lab, they have continued to enjoy their shared interests in hiking, exploration, and nature throughout their careers.
 And in 2011, after their visiting professorship at the Chinese Academy of the Sciences the Jans accomplished one of their lifelong goals, seeing Mt.
 Everest together from the base camp in Tibet.